ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * If no updates available or unable to connect to the server, proceed to the next step.
 8. Launches the application and display the default landing page.
 1. Displays error messages in case of exceptions for any of the validations identified above.
-1. System captures and stores the launch details for audit purposes.
+1. System captures and stores the launch details for audit purpose (except PII data).

 #### C. Update the client software from the server